 Jail and Inmate Search in California

 California’s Department of Corrections and Rehabilitation (CDCR) is the agency in charge of inmates for the state.
-Searching for California inmates is quick and easy.
-Currently, California has 138,610 people incarcerated in jail and prison.
-Along with that, there are another 333,333 people on parole or probation in the state.
-California is no stranger to crime and has an incarceration rate of 331 per hundred thousand with a violent crime rate of 445 and property rate of 2,553.
+Searching for CA inmates is quick and easy.
+Currently, the state has 138,610 people incarcerated in jail and prison.
+Along with that, there are other 333,333 people on parole or probation in the state.
+The state is no stranger to crime and has an incarceration rate of 331 per hundred thousand with a violent crime rate of 445 and property rate of 2,553.
 They operate their prisons and jails on an annual budget of $ 10,600,000,000.

 Table of Contents

 California jail inmate search records are comprised of all the documentation created when a person is arrested, charged with an offense, goes to court, is punished and ends up in jail or prison.
 These records can include a RAP sheet, mug shots, personal details, information regarding court hearings and rulings and all other events that take place in the inmate’s life once they are in the penal system.
 The Department of Corrections and Rehabilitation organization maintains all the jail records and updates them daily as new events take place.

 CA makes it easy to locate inmates in their prison system with their inmate locator tool.
 Using just the person’s last name or inmate number you can see a list of results then select to view the inmate's details.
 Along with the inmate’s name, you can learn their age, when they were imprisoned, the facility they are being held in when they are eligible for parole and other details of offenses along with a notice to victims of the criminal.
 You can also get directions to the facility if you want to plan a visit or send them money.
 California inmate search records are also available on many third-party search portals where you can search and see their entire criminal history.
 You can also conduct more information with add of California prison inmate search tool.